Hatfield, Wisconsin

 Hatfield is an unincorporated census-designated place, in the town of Komensky, Jackson County, Wisconsin, United States.
-As of the 2010 census, its population is 141.
+As of the 2020 census, Hatfield had a population of 176.

 Geography

-Hatfield has an area of 1.337 mi2, all of it land.
+Hatfield has an area of 1.337 mi2, all land.
 It is located on the shores of Lake Arbutus, an impoundment of the Black River.
 The dam forming the impoundment releases water back into the river channel and a diversion channel for a hydroelectric powerhouse.